Let Our Family Help Your FamilyContact Us for a Free Consultation

 The traffic collision report, and the reporting police officer (unless that person actually witnessed the accident), isn't always the end all be all when determining who’s at fault.

-The Law Offices of Edward A. Smith are experienced motorcycle accident attorneys who are expert in motorcycle rules and regulations.
+Our experienced motorcycle accident attorneys who are experts in motorcycle rules and regulations.

-If you have been injured in a motorcycle accident not your fault, call us anytime for free, friendly advice.
-Sacramento 916.921.6400.
-Or contact us online.
+If you or a loved one has been involved in a motorcycle-related accident that is not your fault, please call us for free, friendly advice at 916.921.6400 or contact us online.